The Monroe Minute

 Welcome to the Archive.

-The Monroe Papers are a series of entries focused on the art of storytelling, the architecture of a good sentence, and the pursuit of a mindful creative life.
+The Monroe Minute is a series of entries focused on the art of storytelling, the architecture of a good sentence, and the pursuit of a mindful creative life.
 I spend my time here sorting through the noise of the digital world to find the quiet truths that help us write better stories.

 Below, you will find my latest entries, organized by date.
 I hope you find exactly the thread you were looking for.